jlong5795/challenge-web/README.md

 - Allow users to tag other users in their messages - you can decide how this looks/behaves.

 ## Notes
-- The login can be email-only for simplicity.
+- The auth login can be email-only for simplicity.
+- We've included a basic redux boilerplate to get started, but feel free to reorganize this if you prefer another structure.
 - Feel free to use any additional third-party styling or component libraries.

 ## What We're Looking For